eugenia1984/english/free_code_camp_english/08-learn-how-to-talk-about-hobbies-and-interests.md

 For example: ``I've walked to the park.`` or ``She's seen the movie.``

 - The Present Perfect Tense is used to express past experiences that influence the present.

+- In situations where the Present Perfect tense is used to express the duration of time of a certain action, you normally use **for** to refer to this duration.
+For example: ``I've been an architect for more than 15 years``. -> Your career in architecture began more than 15 years ago.
+In the phrase ``for nearly a decade now``, Bob is saying that his interest in photography started around a decade ago.

 ---